-Pentagon: U.S. Raid in Yemen Killed ‘At Least’ 7 Al-Qaeda Operatives, Was ‘Deepest’ Into Country Yet(Flickr) Marines dropping in
+Pentagon: U.S. Raid in Yemen Killed ‘At Least’ 7 Al-Qaeda Operatives, Was ‘Deepest’ Into Country Yet(Flickr)

 Al-Qaeda in the Arabian Peninsula is a formidable terror group that remains intent on attacking Americans and the U.S. homeland, Navy Capt.
 Jeff Davis, director of Pentagon press operations, recently told reporters.

 Davis addressed the recent U.S. Special Operations counterterrorism raid that killed seven al-Qaeda operatives in the Arabian Peninsula in Yemen’s Marib governorate, located about 150 miles north of Aden, the country’s capital.

 Special Forces raided an al-Qaeda compound comprised of a few buildings, he said, adding, “[al-Qaeda in the Arabian Peninsula was] using this as a headquarters, a place to meet and plan for external operations and to lead the group.”

 The raid marked the first time the United States conducted an operation into the Marib governorate, and the location was the deepest the military has gone into Yemen to fight al-Qaeda in the Arabian Peninsula, Davis said.